prantlf/fast-plural-rules/docs/design.md

 ## Internationalization Libraries

-Software engineers need to pick the right localized message without dealing with peculiarities of each target language, which may not even be known during the development.
-They need a function expecting just the language locale and the item count, for which the localized message should be displayed:
+Software engineers need to pick the right localized message without dealing with peculiarities of [each target language](./languages.md#supported-languages), which may not even be known during the development.
+They need a function expecting just the [language locale](#locales) and the item count, for which the localized message should be displayed, for example:

 ```js
 const locale = getUserLocale() // Receives "en" for English or "cs" for Czech.